 Main Reconciliation Flow

-To reconcile your Afterpay clearing account, complete the steps below in order.
+To reconcile your Afterpay clearing account, complete the steps below in the order given.

-In most cases, reconciliation is complete after recording payouts and fees.
-Only proceed to data comparison if your clearing account does not reconcile.
+For most cases, reconciliation is complete after recording payouts and fees.

 Regular manual entries are crucial for proper reconciliation of integrations without fee and payout support.
 Without it, the clearing account balance won’t be cleared.
 We’ll highlight a few efficient ways of processing these manual entries.